Silvanite AuAgTe$_4$: a rare case of gold superconducting material: Computational results

 \section{Computational results}

 As discussed in previous sections, the DFT calculations describe very well the structural transition under pressure (and in fact had predicted this transition \cite{Ushakov2019}).
-The calculated pressure dependence of the crystal volume and interatomic distances are in good agreement with the experimental results (see Fig.~\ref{F-2a}).
+The calculated pressure dependence of the crystal volume, lattice parameters and interatomic distances are in good agreement with the experimental results (see Fig.~\ref{F-2a} and Fig.~S2$^{\dag}$).